-- ▶ Rational right holders: For professional market participants (e.g. large corporate customers) who are able and willing to take action if prevailing market conditions are in their favor, rational behavior is assumed.
-For such clients, call and termination rights are valued using the method of replication with swaptions. - Behavior-based assessment: For clients who do not fulfill the assumption of a rational acting right holder (e.g. retail and SME customers), prepayments are modelled on the basis of historically observed behavior of homogeneous customer groups.
+- Rational right holders: For professional market participants (e.g. large corporate customers) who are able and willing to take action if prevailing market conditions are in their favour, rational behaviour is assumed.
+For such clients, call and termination rights are valued using the method of replication with swaptions. - Behaviour-based assessment: For clients who do not fulfil the assumption of a rationally acting right holder (e.g. retail and SME customers), prepayments are modelled based on historically observed behaviour of homogeneous customer groups.